loic-prieto/hubot-command/README.md

 ````

 ## Implementation
-The library is implemented as pure javascript, instead of CoffeeScript, including OOP with prototypes.
-It's quite ugly,
+The library is implemented as pure javascript, instead of CoffeeScript.
+Ecmascript 6 classes are used for OOP syntactic sugar, so
-so I guess i will implement the OOP with an easier to the eye OOP library.
+a compatible nodejs runtime is needed.

-I'm using bluebird for promise handling.
+Bluebird is used for promise handling.

 Tests are executed with mocha and asserts are using chai assert style, with a sprinkle of chai-as-promised.
+All integrated with npm, of course.